lemon198/AlohaMini-Simulation/README.md

 ![AlohaMini preview](https://raw.githubusercontent.com/lemon198/AlohaMini-Simulation/main/picture/P2.png)

+AlohaMini-Simulation bases on AlohaMini, which link is https://github.com/liyiteng/AlohaMini.

-AlohaMini-Simulation visualizes the AlohaMini robot using RViz in both ROS 1 and ROS 2, and includes optional Gazebo integration for simulation.
+It visualizes the AlohaMini robot using RViz in both ROS 1 and ROS 2, and includes optional Gazebo integration for simulation.

 This document provides separate, explicit instructions for ROS 2 and ROS 1: each section contains build (compile) and run (launch) steps targeted at typical Linux (Ubuntu) environments.